 - All other social networks – 2.1%

 It is notable that support for Instagram by influencers dwarfs that of Facebook, despite Facebook having 2.3 billion monthly active users (compared to Instagram’s 1 billion).

-It is also noticeable that despite Generation Z traditionally loving SnapChat insufficient influencers opted for that social network to show separately in the statistics.
+It is also noticeable that despite Generation Z traditionally loving SnapChat insufficient influencers opted for that social network to show separately in the influencer marketing statistics.

 Generations Z and Millennial Spend Much of Their Daily Video Time on Social Apps

 In 2018, Vidmob studied the state of social video.
-Although they collected data covering a range of countries, these statistics all relate to the USA.
-Here is a detailed report you can take a look at here.
+Although they collected data covering a range of countries, these influencer marketing statistics all relate to the USA.

 According to their data, Generation Z spends 24 minutes of each hour of “digital time” watching videos.
 Millennials spend 20 minutes per digital hour video watching.
 This excludes time spent on devices for school or work purposes.